Public sector

 Real voices.
 Clear decisions.
 Tangible impact.

-With a participation rate of 24.1% of citizens, central infrastructure projects were prioritized together.
-Through direct participation, the primary school and the municipal council received a clear picture of public opinion on the future development of the community.
+With a participation rate of 24.1% of citizens, key infrastructure projects were prioritized together.
+Through direct participation, the primary school and the municipal council received a clear picture of public opinion on the future development of the municipality.

 B4 Customer Experience | Media & Publishers

-Around 7,000 members of the fire brigade helped to redesign the road rescue concept in the canton of Zurich.
-Interactive participation created a sound basis for decision-making in the renewal of the pioneer vehicle fleet.
+Around 7,000 firefighters helped redesign the road rescue concept in the canton of Zurich.
+Our stakeholder management platform made it possible to involve all relevant parties and to make informed, data-driven decisions.
+Interactive participation created a solid basis for decision-making for the renewal of the pioneer vehicle fleet.

-With a participation rate of 24.1% of citizens, central infrastructure projects were prioritized together.
-Through direct participation, the primary school and the municipal council received a clear picture of public opinion on the future development of the community.
+With a participation rate of 24.1% of citizens, key infrastructure projects were prioritized together.
+Through direct participation, the primary school and the municipal council received a clear picture of public opinion on the future development of the municipality.

 B4 Customer Experience | Media & Publishers

-Around 7,000 members of the fire brigade helped to redesign the road rescue concept in the canton of Zurich.
-Interactive participation created a sound basis for decision-making in the renewal of the pioneer vehicle fleet.
+Around 7,000 firefighters helped redesign the road rescue concept in the canton of Zurich.
+Our stakeholder management platform made it possible to involve all relevant parties and to make informed, data-driven decisions.
+Interactive participation created a solid basis for decision-making for the renewal of the pioneer vehicle fleet.